YOUR EMPLOYEES WANT YOU TO IGNITE A THRIVING AND HEALTHY WORKPLACE

 A healthy workplace culture focuses on three areas:

 People and practices

 When all these areas work together, and everyone shares the same values as a foundation, a company can develop an incredible workplace culture that retains employees, attracts top talent, AND transforms the health and well-being of workers all at the same time.

 Many traditional workplace wellness programs haven't provided a statistically significant improvement in the health of people.
 Many companies also haven't seen a return on investment for the wellness programs they provide.

-Because most workplace wellness programs haven't connected the vision and value of health and well-being with the people, practices, environment, and atmosphere to help their company live and work in a framework of lifestyle wellness.
+Because most workplace wellness programs haven't connected the vision and value of health and well-being with the people, practices, environment, and atmosphere of the workplace.
+They also haven't created a shared foundation to help their company live and work effectively within the stated company values and goals.

 According to the Centers for Disease Control and Prevention, over a third (33.2%) of Americans have hypertension.

 More than 100 million people are living with diabetes - 30 million with Type 1 or 2 and over 84 million with pre-diabetes.